Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Large Neighbourhood Search

 \subsection{Neighbourhood Formation Strategies}

-Section \ref{sec:PBN} describes the basic method we use to form path-based neighbourhoods.
-We define several variations of this approach, each designed to exploit different aspects of the model structure, and current best solution, in order to maximise the likelihood of finding a better solution.
+This section defines several variations on the previously described method of forming path-based neighbourhoods, each designed to exploit different aspects of the model structure, and current best solution, to maximize the likelihood of finding a better solution.
 While these strategies exploit specific features of our model, these features are typical of real-world long-term mine planning models.
+Where multiple strategies are used, each LNS thread is set up to apply varying combinations of these strategies.